nllz/IRTF-HRPC/draft-association.md

 ## Grouping together (identities)

 Collective identities are also protected by freedom of association and assembly rights.
-Acording to Melucci these are 'shared definitions produced by several interacting individuals who are concerned with the orientation of their action as well as the field of opportunities and constraints in which their action takes place.' {{Melucci}}
+Acording to Melucci these are 'shared definitions produced by several interacting individuals who are concerned with the orientation of their action as well as the field of opportunities and constraints in which their action takes place.' {{Melucci}} In this sense, assemblies and associations are an important base in the maintenance and development of culture, as well as preservation of minority identities. [https://www.osce.org/odihr/73405?download=true, page 15]

 ### DNS